code4ref/code4ref.github.io/pure.md

+---
-# How to report software outputs in Pure
+title: How to report software outputs in Pure
+---

 This guide has been written with reference to the Pure instance at the University of St Andrews, which is version 5.13.1 at the time of writing.